 There’s even a book on Glamping called Glamping with MaryJane: Glamour + Camping.
 MY kind of book!

-Plan some meals in advance so that once you’ve setup camp, you can relax for the duration and don’t have to run out to pick up anything.
+Have a good meal plan in place so that once you’ve setup camp, you can relax for the duration and don’t have to run out to pick up anything.

 Pinterest is a treasure trove of ideas for great camping meals.